SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-07-01-xna-to-silverxna-part-6-adding-a-bit-of-flash.markdown

 Now there are actually two approaches to animation in Silverlight those being **Visual States** and **Storyboards** , now under the hood they actually represent the same thing as visual states become storyboards but they are provided for a quick approach to get animations done, whereas full storyboards have a lot of granularity controlling to the second what happens when and how.

 Keeping things simple we will just add some visual states for displaying the correct view at the appropriate time with a little smoke and mirrors show.
-I will point out one thing at this point as this will actually undo what we have previously implemented in the ViewModel as we are passing control of the visibility over to the animation instead of directly controlling it but this is a good thing because instead of just popping up our overlays we are going to animate and fade them instead.&nbsp; We will then add a simple storyboard to animate the items within the overlay controls just to show the difference.
+I will point out one thing at this point as this will actually undo what we have previously implemented in the ViewModel as we are passing control of the visibility over to the animation instead of directly controlling it but this is a good thing because instead of just popping up our overlays we are going to animate and fade them instead.
+We will then add a simple storyboard to animate the items within the overlay controls just to show the difference.

 As usual full source for this chapter can be found [here on Codeplex](http://silverxna.codeplex.com/releases/view/73761):